neumino/neumino.github.io/movies.md

-### Spiral: From the Book of Saw
+### Breaking News in Yuba County
-*Released on 2021-05-12, vote average 5.9*
+*Released on 2021-05-20, vote average 3*

-Working in the shadow of an esteemed police veteran, brash Detective Ezekiel “Zeke” Banks and his rookie partner take charge of a grisly investigation into murders that are eerily reminiscent of the city’s gruesome past.
-Unwittingly entrapped in a deepening mystery, Zeke finds himself at the center of the killer’s morbid game.
+An overlooked pencil-pusher catches her husband in bed with another woman, the shock of which causes him to die of a heart attack.
+So she buries his body and takes advantage of the growing celebrity status that comes from having a missing husband.
+But she quickly finds herself in over her head, dodging cops and criminals, all while trying to keep the truth from her sister, a local news anchor who’s desperate for a story.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/rgNlWypWmtw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ENv0B-jX3O4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>